maayansharon10/Corpify/README.md

 `eval_size` is the portion of the data to be used for evaluation.
 Half of it is used for creating the dev-set and the rest is used for the test-set.

+### Character Limitation

+The tokenizers we use cannot process certain characters (with ASCII > 127 or ASCII < 32) that are sometimes introduced into automatically generated data.
+We have avoided this issue by rephrasing the examples we created using GPT; however, to prevent breaking with newer data, the code drops examples with illegal ASCII chars.